 - Make sure there are accessible plugs with a power strip for things like chargers and cpap machines.

-What should I have for guests in the bathroom?
+What Should I Have for Guests in the Bathroom?

-- Fluffy towels.
 Don’t have your visitors use your worn out castoffs.
 Provide new (or new-ish) fresh towels that are still soft.
 And bonus points for white to create a spa or hotel feel!

-And having these makeup washcloths is the best idea!
+And having makeup washcloths is the best idea!
 I’m always embarrassed when I stain the washcloths in someone’s home or in a hotel.
 I even keep one in my travel bag so that doesn’t happen anymore.

-2. Shampoo, conditioner, body wash, and bar soap.
 Outfit your shower or tub with new.
 Again, not mismatched rejects from your bathroom, bar soap chips, or (eewww) soap with hair already on it.

-3. Extra toiletries.
 Any personal items your guests might have forgotten.
 I find that the most forgotten toiletry item that our guests ask for is a toothbrush.
 I save travel sizes of products just for this purpose.

 Here are a few ideas for toiletries to stock: